 And aren’t they pretty all polished up in one of my old dough bowls…

 There are apple trees in our meadow… fourteen large trees spaced out in a long uneven row that runs almost the entire length of the meadow.
 There were apple trees here when we bought this land, and I can remember picking apples from these trees when I was a child… and especially my favorites, the apples that tasted like pears.
 During our years of living here, the apples have always been tiny and so bitter or tart that even our pig and goats wouldn’t eat them.
-Our goats were, however, especially fond of the tender branches that we cut from these trees for them every year during spring and early summer.
+Our goats were, however, especially fond of the tender branches that we cut from these trees for them every day every year during spring and early summer.